tekknolagi/tekknolagi.github.com/_posts/2024-07-01-scrapscript-tricks.md

 Pretty much all of these tricks are standard operating procedure for language runtimes (OCaml, MicroPython, Skybison, etc).
 We didn't invent them.

+They're also somewhat limited in scope; the goal was to be able to add as much as possible without making the runtime or compiler notably more complicated.

 ## Immediate objects

 I mentioned that we can encode small integers and some other objects inside